-The Chairman of the Board will be a director appointed by the Board in accordance with the Company's bylaws.
-The Board does not believe that the roles of Chairman of the Board and Chief Executive Officer (the "CEO") must be separate.
-The Board regularly reviews its leadership structure to evaluate whether the structure remains appropriate for the Company.
+The Board does not believe that the roles of Chairman of the Board and CEO must be separate.
 The Chairman of the Board, who may also be the CEO, will preside at all Board meetings unless a majority of the full Board votes in favor of appointing a different presiding officer for a particular meeting.